 "The deep, liqueur-like nose shows almost sweet baking aromas, like egg-enriched breads.
 Rich and weighty; verging on opulent in the mouth, with honey, almond, orange and apricot flavors.
 The long spice-and-mineral finish gives it an extra element of class.The palate is smooth and elegant with a rich velvety-finish." - Wine Enthusiast.

 Sourced from 7 Grand Cru villages around the Montagne de Reims and Côte des Blancs.
 50% chardonnay 50% pinot noir with approximately 10-11 years ageing on lees.
-Sits at around 7g dosage.
+1990 is an extra brut with close to 0 grams of added sugar.